sez11a/liferay-docs/develop/tutorials/articles/310-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

 **Note:** The code demonstrated here works with Tomcat but is not guaranteed to work on other application servers.
 Refer to your application server's documentation for how it manages access to JNDI resources.

+The code leverages improvements available since Liferay DXP SP3 and Liferay Portal 7.0.3 GA4.

 $$$